eXsio/querydsl-entityql/README.md

 ## Configuration

 There is nothing to be configured especially for EntityQL.
-All you need to have is configured ```SqlQueryFacotory``` and - inf you want to use Hibernate's schema generation - also configured Hibernate.
+All you need to have is configured ```SqlQueryFacotory``` and - if you want to use Hibernate's schema generation - also configured Hibernate.

 You can optionally use the provided ```EntityQlQueryFactory``` that is preconfigured to:
-- work seamlessly with Spring's transaction management - uses ```DataSourceUtils``` to obtain ```Connection``` bound to active Transaction, autocloses the ```Connection``` if no in avtive Transsaction scope
+- work seamlessly with Spring's transaction management - uses ```DataSourceUtils``` to obtain ```Connection``` bound to active Transaction, autocloses the ```Connection``` if no in active Transsaction scope
 - autoregisters all Enum types with QueryDSL
 - autoregisters Boolean and UUID data types